 The Deposit Protection Scheme Fund (the Fund) is established under the Deposit Protection Scheme Ordinance (the Ordinance) for the purpose of providing compensation to depositors under certain circumstances in respect of deposits maintained with banks that are members of the Deposit Protection Scheme (the Scheme or the DPS).
-Currently, the protection limit is set at HK\$500,000 per depositor per bank.
+On 1 October 2024, the protection limit is increased from HK\$500,000 to HK\$800,000 per depositor per bank.
 The Hong Kong Deposit Protection Board (the Board) manages the Fund in accordance with the provisions of the Ordinance.
 The Fund mainly consists of contributions collected from Scheme members and returns on investments of the Fund.
 Expenditure incurred in the establishment and maintenance of the Scheme, as well as the management and administration of the Fund are paid from the Fund.